d-rangelov/autograd_mini/README.md

         print(loss.data)

 ```

 ## Future TODOs
 Currently, the library supports only a few basic operations and network architectures.
 There are still a lot of "low-hanging fruits" that are still missing (e.g. other activation functions, `.ones()`, `.zeros()`, `.diag()`, etc.), so I might gradually start adding these.

 However, what I am more excited about is implementing additional ops from scratch (e.g. RNN, CNN, GRU, etc.), as well as providing GPU support, so that the library allows for more complex architectures and faster training.

+## Are you a complete beginner?
+If you are completely new to the topic of Neural Networks and how they work, I **HIGHLY** recommend watching [this outstanding course](https://www.youtube.com/watch?v=VMj-3S1tku0) by Andrej, where he implements a neural network from scratch and provides an exceptional explaination of backpropagation.
+After watching Andrej's course, you might revisit this current repository to find out how, what you've learned, can be incorporated in a deep learning library and a tiny autograd engine.